 Don’t miss deadlines.
 Nothing looks as bad as your company or product description on a loose sheet of paper slipped into the Exhibit Guide.
 It makes it seem as if your attendance at the show is an afterthought, or worse, that meeting deadlines is an issue at your company which may very likely surface when you deliver the product or service you are offering to customers.
+You will want to be stocked up on materials to ensure that every last detail of information regarding your exhibit is displayed in a professional and attractive manor.
+You might also be interested in merchandising and other promotional materials to help sell your business to attendees.
+It is all about how you present yourself.
 Store your descriptions in a place where you can go right to them.
 You want to know how your description appeared in last year’s Guide, and make changes if changes apply.
 Preparing for a trade show appearance requires project management.
 We can help.
 Ask about the Metro Exhibits Trade Show Checklist.
 We’ll send it to you.

 7. Ask for the Attendee List